 8 Assuming Australia is like the UK

 Australia is nothing like the UK.
 Move here knowing it is going to be a totally different way of life, and you won’t be disappointed.
-The lifestyle here is different, people’s attitudes are different, the weather is different, the landscape is different and even words are different (the word ‘pants’ means trousers here, not what they call ‘undies’, port is a bag, trainers are called runners, felt-tipped pens are called texters…there is so much to learn!)
+The lifestyle here is different, people’s attitudes are different, the weather is different, the landscape is different and even words are different (the word pants means trousers here, and pants are called undies, port is a bag in Queensland, trainers are called runners, felt-tipped pens are called texters…there is so much to learn!)
 Embrace the differences rather than fight against them.

-9 Don’t expect the move to bring you closer to together (not at first, anyway)
+9 Don’t expect the move to bring you closer together (not at first, anyway)

 Moving abroad is one of the most stressful experiences in the world.
 A bit like having a baby, don’t move to Australia with your partner unless your relationship is solid because you will need to support each other through thick and thin and help each other get through those days when it all feels too much.
 You will fight a lot more often.
 You will feel pressure about finding houses and jobs.
 You will take things out on one another.
 You need to be rock solid and both want this move 100% because if one of you doesn’t, you will hit problems.